MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

    :::image type="content" source="media/work-queues/work-queue-pad-wqidatarow.png" alt-text="Screenshot example for data row generated by the for each loop." lightbox="media/work-queues/work-queue-pad-wqidatarow.png":::

-All of the preceding actions in this example desktop flow are now incorporated into setting the values for the **Add work queue item (Preview)** action.
+All of the preceding actions in this example desktop flow are now incorporated into setting the values for the **Add work queue item** action.

    :::image type="content" source="media/work-queues/work-queue-pad-addwqi.png" alt-text="Screenshot example of add work queue item action configured in the desktop flow." lightbox="media/work-queues/work-queue-pad-addwqi.png":::